GrahamDumpleton/mod_wsgi/docs/how-mod-wsgi-works.rst

 different framework dependencies in their respective virtual environments without interfering with each other.

+It is also the answer when applications on the one host need different Python versions.
+Each ``mod_wsgi-express`` instance is a separate Apache with its own copy of mod_wsgi, built for the Python of the virtual environment it was installed into, so an application on Python 3.10 and an application on Python 3.12 can be served from the same public site.
+A single Apache hosting WSGI applications directly cannot do that.
+See "Hosting Multiple Python Versions" in :doc:`user-guides/virtual-environments`.

 This pattern is appropriate when multiple applications share a host, when applications belong to different users or teams, or when you want application restarts to be isolated from the front-end